OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - :ref:`Security Groups <security_groups>` to define firewall rules and apply them to Virtual Machines

-**VIRTUAL MACHINE CONFIGURATION**

--  Complete :ref:`definition of VM attributes and requirements <template>`
+**APPLICATION CONFIGURATION AND INSIGHT**

+- :ref:`Automatic installation and configuration of application environments <context_overview>`

 - VM attributes can be provided by the user when the template is instantiated
--  Support for automatic configuration of VMs with advanced :ref:`contextualization mechanisms <cong>`

 -  Wide range of guest operating system including Microsoft Windows and Linux

+- :ref:`Gain insight cloud applications <onegate_overview>` so their status and metrics can be easily queried through OpenNebula interfaces and used in auto-scaling rules

+**MULTI-VM APPLICATION MANAGEMENT**

+- :ref:`Automatic execution of multi-tiered (multi-VM) applications <oneapps_overview>` and their provision from a catalog and self-service portal

+- :ref:`Automatic scaling of multi-tiered applications <appflow_elasticity>` according to performance metrics and time schedule

 **INTERFACES FOR ADMINISTRATORS AND ADVANCED USERS**